-SCRA (South Carolina Research Authority), under the sponsorship of the National Automotive Center, US Army Tank-Automotive and Armaments Command (TACOM), co-ordinated the SMS project that defines the Suite of STEP Application Protocols and the implementation architecture for STEP-enabled parts production within commercial and defence applications [66].
+SCRA (South Carolina Research Authority), under the sponsorship of the National Automotive Center, US Army Tank-Automotive and Armaments Command (TACOM), coordinated the SMS project that defines the Suite of STEP Application Protocols and the implementation architecture for STEP-enabled parts production within commercial and defence applications (SCRA 2004).
 These concepts were derived from the input of many countries and companies that participate in the ISO TC 184 SC 4 Working Groups as part of the STEP community.
 These countries include Canada, Germany, Sweden, Japan, UK and USA.
-Companies are led by Boeing, General Dynamics Land Systems, LSC Ltd., SCRA and STEP Tools Inc
+Companies are led by Boeing, General Dynamics Land Systems, LSC Ltd, SCRA and STEP Tools Inc.

-2.5 The Rapid Acquisition of Manufactured Parts (RAMP) Project
+2.5 Rapid Acquisition of Manufactured Parts (RAMP) project

-The RAMP Project has been in existence since 1986, addressing standards driven applications for the manufacture of mechanical and electrical parts and assemblies.
+The RAMP project has been in existence since 1986, addressing standards-driven applications for the manufacture of mechanical and electrical parts and assemblies.
 The major achievement of this project was the development and implementation of STEP standard AP224 as a part of the RAMP Program.
-This program was initially funded by the Naval

-Supply Systems Command and later by the Defense Logistics Agency (DLA).
+This programme was initially funded by the Naval Supply Systems Command and later by the Defense Logistics Agency (DLA).
 TACOM NAC is the current sponsor of the technology under DLA's Strategic Sourcing Technologies contract.
-The UK RAMP Program is an implementation of the RAMP technology in the United Kingdom, funded by the UK Ministry of Defence.
-This program has been in place since 1998 and is in use in industry [5].
+The UK RAMP Programme is an implementation of the RAMP technology in the United Kingdom, funded by the UK Ministry of Defence.
+This programme has been in place since 1998 and is in use in industry (Anonymous 2002).

-2.6 Intelligent Manufacture for STEP-NC Compliant Machining and Inspection
+2.6 Intelligent manufacture for STEP-NC-compliant machining and inspection

-This UK Nationally funded project by the Engineering & Physical Sciences Research Council (EPSRC) started in May 2004, and is led by the AMST Centre at Loughborough University.
-The work aims to extend the EU research work using the Siemens 840D CNC for in-process measurement at the CNC machine and also explore the application and integration of the STEP compliant NC standards between the CNC machine and a Co-ordinate Measuring Machine(CMM).
+This UK nationally funded project by the Engineering & Physical Sciences Research Council (EPSRC) started in May 2004, and is led by the AMST Centre at Loughborough University.
+The work aims to extend the EU research work using the Siemens 840D CNC for in-process measurement at the CNC machine and also explore the application and integration of the STEP-compliant NC standards between the CNC machine and a Coordinate Measuring Machine (CMM).
 A further major underlying theme of the research is the application of artificial intelligence to the CAPP/CAM/CNC process with the application of agent technology through the use of data mining.
-The project is supported by a number of industrial partners namely Renishaw, Siemens, LSC Group, Delcam and Rolls Royce.
+The project is supported by a number of industrial partners, namely Renishaw, Siemens, LSC Group, Delcam and Rolls-Royce.

-3 Overview of Research Activities
+3. Overview of research activities

-The crux of integrating design with manufacturing via STEP-NC is twofold namely: product data interchangeability and seamless product information flow.
-STEP-NC is used as the "common language" for NC manufacturing, as is STEP for the design processes; both formats are synchronised.
+The crux of integrating design with manufacturing via STEP-NC is twofold, namely: product-data interchangeability and seamless product-information flow.
+STEP-NC is used as the 'common language' for NC manufacturing, as is STEP for the design processes; both formats are synchronized.